at-mlops/terraform-training/04/README.md

 Hint: Once the container is deployed, you can view its tags in Azure portal.
 Got to the container and navigate to the menu option "Metadata".

 Optional:
+- After you have finished above task, remove the entire container resource from your code and run `terraform plan` again.
+What happens?
 - Now you can safely `terraform destroy` Terraform configurations of all previous tasks